Yukki and Cathy in the Cotswolds!

 We have returned many times to Kyoto, and I have developed a keen interest in the unique cultural heritage of the city.
 I stopped in my tracks when I saw the ingenious patterns and illustrations on the beautiful furoshiki textiles, and was taken by the elegant beauty of the furoshiki-wrapped gifts.
 I love the unique colour palette and the interesting textures of the fabrics.
 So many of the arts are fascinating in Kyoto: the beautiful designs and methods of washi paper production, and the skills of weaving Nishijin-ori which glimmer with golden thread.
-I love the gilded fans decorated with spring blossom, Heian-era watercolours, and ukiyo-e woodblock prints.
+I love the gilded fans decorated with spring blossom, the illustrations decorating Heian-era manuscripts such as Genji Monogatari, and ukiyo-e woodblock prints.
 Of course I’m fascinated by all things tea.

 In January 2019 I arrived in Kyoto with a suitcase and an idea.
 I adore the long history of Kyoto’s artisan skills, which stretch back to when it was the Imperial capital over a thousand years ago.
 I’m touched how these unique skills have been passed down through generations to the modern day, and how solo artists and small companies have created contemporary designs to appeal to a modern audience.
 My dream was to introduce these beautiful gifts to a wider audience.
 This is why, in the spring of 2019 I created Zusetsu, an online store curating furoshiki and other products which derive from the traditional artistic heritage of Kyoto and further afield in Japan.

 Most of all I love working alongside Yukki, my son’s girlfriend! :) Together we aim to provide a platform in the UK for the beautiful products of skilled Japanese artisans, to share their inspiring stories in a thoughtful way, and to celebrate the intersection of our two different cultures.

 Hi, I’m Yukki!
 I'm Cathy’s business partner.
 In fact, we’re pretty much family - I’m Cathy’s son’s girlfriend :)